 10N.
 When and to whom the auditor must report

-(1) The audit period is to be set by the Board in relation to each dealer.
+(1) The audit period is to be set by the Commissioner in relation to each dealer.

 (2) The auditor must within 3 months after the end of that period —

-(a) deliver to the Board a report of the result of the audit, verified by a statutory declaration of the auditor, in an approved form; and
+(a) deliver to the Commissioner a report of the result of the audit, verified by a statutory declaration of the auditor, in an approved form; and

 (b) deliver a copy of the report so verified to the dealer.